open-decarbonization-project/.github/profile/README.md

-# The Open Decarbonization Project
+# Open Decarbonization Project

-Open source projects on GitHub operate within a decentralized software development model that encourages open collaboration.
-This approach allows for continuous peer review and feedback, ensuring that the latest and most credible science is integrated with current commercial sensing technology.
-The collaborative environment fosters the percolation of best practices and the standardization of methodologies through consensus, driving ongoing improvement and relevance in the project’s outputs.
+The Open Decarbonization Project has been established to inspire the development of best-in-class methodologies supporting emissions quantification, abatement, and removal at scale for heavy industries and emissions removal projects.
+An Open-Source approach is intended to support continuous peer review and feedback, integrating the latest and most credible science based on current commercially available measurement technology.
+This collaborative ecosystem fosters the percolation of best practices and the standardization of methodologies through consensus, driving ongoing improvement and relevance in the project’s outputs.

+Recognizing the critical importance of eliminating anthropogenic methane emissions, Context Labs has initially contributed the Next Gen Gas Emissions Quantification Methodology.
+This near-real time emissions quantification approach is being used by leaders in the oil & gas value chain to support and accelerate their decarbonization efforts.
+This methodology was developed using several years of R&D and has been tested in the market.
+This trusted emissions data supports the production of trusted environmental attributes with provenance direct to the source.

+## About

+Context Labs is an enterprise technology company dedicated to sourcing, organizing, contextualizing, and securing the world’s climate information.
+The company enables trust in data, which can be utilized to inform markets.
+We synthesize disparate, disconnected data from all available data sources — including satellites, aerial flyovers, ground sensors, and other operational assets — to establish a more holistic understanding of ground truth carbon intensity for industrial operations.
+Data is ingested, contextualized, interconnected, and secured immutably using a combination of advanced graph analytics, artificial intelligence, and blockchain technologies—making climate disclosures fully auditable and preventing misrepresentation.